 - research places in advance, if possible, so you know what to expect (i.e., “have a familiar view” – I like to Google the street view of new addresses I’m going to first).

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

-My Canada bucket list items are Vancouver and Nova Scotia.
+Next on my Canada bucket list is Nova Scotia.
 I also wouldn’t mind taking a train across the country.